 For this price, you will also get live chat, custom print marking for your items, a personalized shopping cart, and custom backprinting for your prints.
 Still, the package does not include the option for personal delivery, so if you want additional features like this one, the last and most expensive suggestion might be the best choice for your needs.

 This SmugMug suggestion is ideal for all those who are really serious about building their brand and need a business plan.
-It costs $50.39 per month or $432 annually and will be the best choice for you if you are a professional photographer who needs plenty of client tools, a robust workflow, and wants to sell prints.
+It costs $50.00 per month or $432 annually (you will save 29%) and will be the best choice for you if you are a professional photographer who needs plenty of client tools, a robust workflow, and wants to sell prints.